 - Exploring Creation with Chemistry and Physics

-- Exploring Creation with Zoology 1 - (birds, bats, flying reptiles, and insects)
+- Exploring Creation with Zoology 1 - (birds, bats, flying reptiles, and insects), second edition

 - Exploring Creation with Zoology 2 - (only creatures that live in water)

 - Exploring Creation with Zoology 3 - (various orders of land animals including reptiles, amphibians, spiders, insects, worms, gastropods, and dinosaurs)

 This series takes an “immersion approach,” emphasizing depth over breadth through the use of information, activities, writing, field trips, experiments, and other avenues to study each topic.
 This type of learning helps students develop a sense of wonder and appreciation.

 Narrations might require some explanation.
 The textbooks have narration prompts that occasionally appear after a section of text.
-For example, children are asked to: “Explain what you have learned about flight muscles and birds in flight” (Zoology 1, p.
-61).
+For example, children are asked to: “Explain in your own worlds the most interesting things you learned about the Praying Mantis” (Zoology 1, p.
+134).
 Children are to respond with their own thoughts at this point, and it can develop into a conversation.
 This is a casual way to assess whether or not they are grasping the main ideas.
 (You might even want to prompt for narrations more frequently than occurs in these textbooks.)

 Each textbook is divided into 14 lessons, and each lesson will take at least a few weeks to complete.
 “What Do You Remember?” questions at the end of each lesson help to assess whether or not children are retaining the information from the entire lesson.
 Parents can require students to write out answers or respond orally.
 Answer keys are at the back of each textbook.

 The activities, experiments, and projects usually don’t require esoteric resources.
 Lists of the necessary resources (organized by chapter) are included in the textbooks, making it easy to plan ahead.
 Required resources include items such as matches, wire, empty soda bottles, plaster of Paris, plants, glycerin soap bars, and pinecones.